C-Loftus/sight-free-talon/docs/src/quickstart.md

 and then updating it frequently with `git pull`.
 On Windows your user directory is located at `%APPDATA%\Talon\user`.
 On MacOS and Linux your user directory is located at `~/.talon/user`.

-For GPT functionality, install the `talon-ai-tools` repo dependency in your Talon user directory by running
+For AI/GPT functionality, install the `talon-ai-tools` repo dependency in your Talon user directory by running

 ```
 git clone https://github.com/C-Loftus/talon-ai-tools